1972 Olympic men's basketball final: Second inbounds play

 The players were brought back into position for a second inbounds play.
-However, instead of Zharmukhamedov returning to throw the inbounds pass, Kondrashin managed to substitute Ivan Edeshko into the game in Zharmukhamedov's place.
+However, instead of Zharmukhamedov returning to throw the inbounds pass, Kondrashin managed to substitute Ivan Edeshko into the game in Zharmukhamedov's place, something that wasn't allowed as the time-out wasn't officially awarded.
 Kondrashin's plan was to have Edeshko attempt a length-of-the-court pass to center Alexander Belov near the American basket, confident that Belov could catch any pass thrown accurately to him there and feeling that Edeshko was the player most skilled in executing such a pass.
 The two players had successfully run much the same play for CSKA Moscow team the preceding year to claim the Soviet Championship.
 Under the Olympic rules, substitutions were not to have been allowed without the granting of the time-out, but the referees resumed the game, failing to notice this issue and also not noticing that clock operator Andre Chopard was still working on getting the game clock set to three seconds.
 The ball was given to Edeshko to start play, with the scoreboard clock actually showing 50 seconds remaining.